edgedelta/terraform-provider-edgedelta/docs/terraform-provider-edgedelta.md

 ### Resource Struct

 The resource struct defines the parameters and CRUD functions of that particular resource.
-We currently have one resource, namely `edgedelta_config`, and is defined in [resources_config.go](../edgedelta/resources_config.go).
+We currently have two resources, namely `edgedelta_config` and `edgedelta_monitor`, and are defined in [resources_config.go](../edgedelta/resources_config.go) and [resources_monitor.go](../edgedelta/resources_monitor.go) respectively.

 Each resource instance has an additional `id` field, not defined explicitly in the resource struct, which is an unique identifier of the instance.
-In our implementation, we have used the `id` field to hold the configuration id data, as well as the `conf_id` param.
-This design choice is made to prevent the `conf_id` to be set to `nil` every time `terraform apply` is used with a resource with no explicit `conf_id`.
-The `id` then holds the real configuration ID after the creation process to later use in the API calls.
+In our implementation, we have used the `id` field to hold the configuration id and monitor id data, as well as the `conf_id` and `monitor_id` params.
+This design choice is made to prevent the `conf_id` and `monitor_id` to be set to `nil` every time `terraform apply` is used with a resource with no explicit `conf_id` or `monitor_id`.
+The `id` then holds the real resource ID after the creation process to later use in the API calls.

 #### Schema